ckc9759/CODING_resources/SQL/DBMS/mysql/readme.md

 1. WHERE -> CONDITION (WHERE marks>80;, WHERE CITY="mumbai";, WHERE marks>80 or CITY="mum";
 2. LIMIT -> Limtis the rows returned.
 (SELECT * FROM student LIMIT 3;
 3. ORDER BY ASC, ORDER BY DESC - Sort data.
+4. GROUP BY ASC -> used to group similiar entities
+5. HAVING -> used for applying conditions on GROUP (SELECT count(name), city FROM student GROUP BY city HAVING max(marks)>90;)

 ```

 ---